TechWithRamaa/TechWithRamaa/README.md

 ## 🧳 Tech Stack

-Proficient in a diverse set of tools and technologies blessed by the Cloud Native Computing Foundation. ( Yes, I’m basically a cloud whisperer! )
+Proficient in a diverse set of tools and technologies blessed by the Cloud Native Computing Foundation

 ## 💚 Open Source Advocate